-Brazil has launched an operation to provide free health services for its thousands of migrant workers.
+Background: Brazil has launched an operation to provide free health services for its thousands of migrant workers.
 This means sending groups of doctors, medical officials and soldiers around the country to register migratory labourers.

 SYNOPSIS: All over Brazil, men and women wander looking for work.
 As the country's economy strengthens these job seekers must travel from town to town.
 Apart from other natural hardships of life on the road, these migratory workers often cannot get proper medical treatment.
 Wandering from state to state, they never stay in one part of the country long enough to register in Brazil's health system which provides free help.